fbpx

 KFF Health News has been tracking how that money is used — or misused — nationwide.

-But determining how much of that windfall arrived in a specific county or — and how much will follow in the future — can be challenging.
+But determining how much of that windfall arrived in a specific county or city — and how much will follow in the future — can be challenging.
 Most localities are not required to make the information public.

 BrownGreer, the court-appointed firm administering the settlements, tracks much of this data but kept it private until KFF Health News negotiated to obtain it last year.
 KFF Health News made that information public for the first time last June.